coderefinery/installation/content/editors.md

 valuable to invest time into learning your favourite editor really well.
 Below we list few common options and give some pros/cons.

-Search below for what you use.
-We will demonstrate with Nano, and that is reasonable to start with for this workshop.
+## Visual Studio Code (graphical)

+**If you are new to text editors, we recommend to start with this one**.
+We have an extra page for it: {ref}`vscode`.

 ## Nano (terminal)

-Easy to start but comes with minimal functionality (thus we use it for demos).
+Easy to start but comes with minimal functionality.
-If you do not already have a favorite editor, we recommend this to be used with this during the course.

 `````{tabs}
   ````{tab} Windows